31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Take a cue from Melanie Casey’s Black Friday Collector’s Sale email, which essentially separates levels of access by giving VIPs password-protected early access:

 Make sure shoppers know well in advance about product launches during Black Friday.
 This way, shoppers can actually sign up to get notified.
-Take Melanie Casey’s example; they started an email series called ‘Diamond Fridays’ near the end of October, leading to the Collector’s Sale on Black Friday as the peak event.
+Take Melanie Casey’s example; they started an email sequence called ‘Diamond Fridays’ near the end of October, leading to the Collector’s Sale on Black Friday as the peak event.

 Confident customers make better and more purchases, according to research from Google.